 - Relatively small in size, or at least not huge.

 - With entrées mostly under $20 (or equivalent).

 “What’s that cute little garden-level restaurant on Diversey near the park?”
 Oh, that would be MFK.
-The bright colors in a small seaside inspired space make MFK the perfect spot to catch-up with your friends while eating a bunch of seafoody small plates, like grilled octopus or brandade.
+The bright colors in this small, seaside-inspired space make MFK the perfect spot to catch up with your friends while eating a bunch of seafoody small plates, like grilled octopus or brandade.
 Make sure someone orders dessert, and make sure it’s the basque cake.

 Beatrix is on the larger side, but it checks off all the other SCRPRTCUWFF boxes.
 Plus, it’s kind of healthy, and close to Soulcycle/Flywheel/Pure Barre, not to mention Whole Foods if you need to grab a few groceries on the way home.
 It’s the kind of place where you can meet a few friends after work (or a workout), then get on with your errands.
 Which is what life is all about.

 Lula is a neighborhood spot in Logan Square that’s been around since 1999 - it’s been doing the farm-to-table thing since before it was a thing.
 The small space is split into two separate rooms with a tiny connecting corridor in the middle, and the people and artwork inside will remind you of your favorite coffee shop in college.
 But unlike that place, Lula is a full-on restaurant serving seasonal dishes like grilled kohlrabi, roasted squash, and duck breast.
 The menu changes, but it’s always excellent.